ministryofjustice/security-guidance/docs/password-management-guide.md

 -   Are managed and regularly reviewed for user access, so that access is revoked when a user no longer needs it.
 This is to prevent unauthorised access.
 -   Use MFA for user authentication.
 -   Have activity logs for the purposes of review and monitoring.

-## Related guides

-Further guidance around the management of passwords at the MoJ is available:

--   The [Account management](account-management.md) guide explains why you might need to change your password.
-It also addresses when and how you should change your password.
--   The [Multi-User Accounts and Public-Facing Service Accounts Guide](multi-user-accounts-and-public-facing-service-accounts-guide.md) explains when you should use a multi-user account and how you should authenticate a service account.
--   The [Password Creation and Authentication Guide](password-creation-and-authentication-guide.md) helps ensure you choose the correct passwords and authentication tools to protect information in line with its security classifications.
--   The [Password Storage and Management Guide](password-storage-and-management-guide.md) provides help on storing and sharing passwords securely.

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).